r3c/deval/doc/page/01-overview.rst

   it ;
 - ``{{ for i in c }}...{{ empty }}...{{ end }}`` is a foreach-like loop.

-Ater injecting a ``locale`` function and a ``language`` string as constants, Deval will compile and cache a PHP snippet similar to this one:
+After injecting a ``locale`` function and a ``language`` string as constants, Deval will compile and cache a PHP snippet similar to this one:

 .. code-block:: php